-On the way to the house, Jesus was observing the speech patterns, interactions, and behaviors of his disciples from a rear angle.
+On the way to the house, Jesus was observing the speech patterns, interactions, and behaviours of his disciples from a rear angle.
 At home, he asks them: “What were you arguing about on the road?”
 It was a miserable situation when they attempted their level best to establish their status in relation to Jesus.
 They were attempting this each moment including the times when they were in public places.
 In that process, they even forgot the presence of Jesus with them.
-The disciples developed their own thought-patterns based on the worldly standards.
+The disciples developed their own thought patterns based on worldly standards.

 In another sense, this was the posture he was adopting when he was engaged in teaching the crowd.
 Here, Jesus utters a conditional statement: “If anyone wants to be first . . .” (v.
 35).
 It means that rather than imposing things upon the disciples, they were given considerable freedom to make decisions of their own.

 Welcoming Jesus the servant of God means welcoming the Heavenly Father who sent Him.
-According to the heavenly standards, honor is not simply welcoming the socially-ranked, financially sound, racially higher, and educationally greater.
+According to the heavenly standards, honour is not simply welcoming the socially ranked, financially sound, racially higher, and educationally greater.
 But rather embracing the neglected ones in the name of Jesus.
 That is possible only when we accommodate ourselves to the level of the humble ones.

 LUMO Photo contributed by FreeBibleimages.org